 A&F has worked to advance the goal of equity by supporting the Governor's agenda to achieve nondiscrimination, equal opportunity and diversity through the work its Office of Access and Opportunity.
-In 2008, the Access and Opportunity effort was launched; in 2010, Governor Patrick issued Executive Order 519 to formally establish the Office of Access and Opportunity.
+In 2008, the Access and Opportunity effort was launched; in 2010, Executive Order 519 was issued to formally establish the Office of Access and Opportunity.
 The Office of Access and Opportunity reflects the priority the Governor and A&F places on identifying, understanding, and acting upon structural impediments, which inhibit the equitable inclusion of all individuals within the fabric of the state's social and economic mainstream.
 In sum, Access and Opportunities is about opening doors and removing barriers.
 Some selected accomplishments of the Office of Access and Opportunity include:

 - Administrative Bulletin #14: